-Shareholders should note that where there is insufficient income or capital gains to cover the fees and expenses of the Sub-Fund all/part of such fees and expenses may be charged to the capital of the Sub-Fund.
+Where disclosed in the relevant Supplement, Shareholders should note that where there is insufficient income or capital gains to cover the fees and expenses of the Sub-Fund all/part of such fees and expenses may be charged to the capital of the Sub-Fund.
 This may have the effect of lowering the capital value of your investment so that income will be achieved by forgoing the potential for future capital growth.

-Dividends may be paid out of capital of the relevant Sub-Fund in order to enable the Sub-Fund to pay a larger distribution amount than would otherwise be permissible.
-Distributions made should be understood as a type of capital reimbursement.
+Where disclosed in the relevant Supplement, dividends may be paid out of capital of the relevant Sub-Fund in order to enable the Sub-Fund to pay a larger distribution amount than would otherwise be permissible.
+Distributions made in this way should be understood as a type of capital reimbursement.
 There is a greater risk that capital will be eroded and 'income' will be achieved by foregoing the potential for future capital growth of your investment and the value of future returns may also be diminished.
 This cycle may continue until all capital is depleted.
-Distributions out of capital may have different tax implications to distributions out of income and accordingly, investors and Shareholders should consult their professional financial and tax advisers in this regard.
+Distributions out of capital may have different tax implications to distributions out of income and accordingly, Shareholders should consult their professional financial and tax advisers in this regard.